-On 6 May, in partnership with the Stimson Center, SIPRI held an event presenting and analyzing the latest trends in global arms transfers and military expenditure.
+On 6 May, in partnership with the Stimson Center, SIPRI held an event presenting and analysing the latest trends in global arms transfers and military expenditure.
 The event took place at the Stimson Center’s headquarters in Washington, DC.

-Dr Aude Fleurant, Director of the SIPRI Arms and Military Expenditure Programme was a key discussant together with Rachel Stohl, Managing Director of the Stimson Center.
+Dr Aude Fleurant, Director of the SIPRI Arms and Military Expenditure Programme, was a key discussant, together with Rachel Stohl, Managing Director of the Stimson Center.